 Visitors’ Centre Front Desk: 2215 6507 / 2215 6452

 Monday to Sunday: From 9:30 a.m. to 4:30 p.m.

 Monday to Friday: From 9:00 a.m. to 3:00 p.m.

 For general queries please e-mail:

-The Cultural Heritage Directorate within the Ministry for Gozo would like to inform the general public that as from week starting 6th July 2020 the Cittadella Visitors’ Centre and the HM Cittadella Museums will be open to visitors on TUESDAYS and SATURDAYS (10:00 - 17:00hrs).
+The Cultural Heritage Directorate within the Ministry for Gozo would like to inform the general public that as from week starting 9th August 2021 the Cittadella Visitors’ Centre and the HM Cittadella Museums will be open to visitors on TUESDAYS to SUNDAYS (10:00 - 16:30hrs).
+The Centre is closed on Mondays.
 Normal admission fees apply.